amrvac/amrvac/doc/welcome.md

   now an AMRVAC library
 * The focus of MPI-AMRVAC is now on non-relativistic hydro- and magnetohydrodynamics
-* Many smaller improvements the physics modules
+* Many smaller improvements to the physics modules